Foul play suspected in disappearance of elderly couple from California nudist resort, police say

 "It was just very suspicious for them to be gone," Marinelli said.

-Friends have said the Menards do not get around on foot very well so it would be unusual for them to not be with their car.
-Meanwhile, police have said that Daniel Menard has dementia and diabetes, adding to the urgency of the search.
+Friends have said the Menards do not get around on foot very well, so it would be unusual for them not to be in their car.
+Police said Daniel Menard has dementia and diabetes, adding to the urgency of the search.

-According to Baker, it's not clear to investigators whether the person of interest who police were trying to contact Thursday is armed.
-He said the man came to their attention through a tip but gave little further details beyond that.

-Just days earlier, as people in their local community grew worried over the couple being reported missing, Baker did not say whether foul play could be involved.

 Anyone with information can contact Redlands Police Department detectives at 909-798-7681.